Construction Costs in Los Angeles

 Insurance Escalation

-Construction insurance costs have increased significantly, driven by wildfire risk reassessment, increased claim severity, and carrier exits from the California market.
+Construction insurance costs have increased substantially, driven by wildfire risk reassessment, increased claim severity, and carrier exits from the California market.
 For properties in or near PGRAZ zones, insurance availability and cost have become project-feasibility questions, not just budget line items.

 Cost Escalation Over the Project Lifecycle